Best Rugby Boots for a Flanker

 Asics Lethal Scrum – A synthetic upper and EVA cushioning make the Lethal Scrum exceedingly comfortable, while the eight-stud configuration provides optimal grip on a wide range of surfaces.
 Providing support and protection the Lethal Scrum is a classic boot with a proven track record at the highest level of the game.

-adidas R15 II – A classic look on an innovative boot, the R15 II was developed with input from the likes of James Haskell, Jerome Kaino and Richie McCaw.
+adidas R15 – A classic look on an innovative boot, the R15 was developed with input from the likes of James Haskell, Jerome Kaino and Richie McCaw.
 A ground-breaking stud and a one-piece outsole were used to help decrease the overall weight of the boot, while a synthetic print on the heel enhances the fit.
+With the FF80 taking as the number one adidas boot for flankers the RS7 provides players in that position with another option on te market.

 There are further options but we hope this list gives you a good choice both in ideal and price.
 Whatever you chose please drop us a note and tell us how you get on with them good or bad!!